Heriberto Seda: Investigation and trial

 Authorities initially made no connection between Seda's arrest for the family violence incident and the string of unsolved murders.
 However, he closed his handwritten statement about the family incident with a symbol resembling one written on the taunting letters to the police by the unidentified killer.

 From there, police focused on Seda as a suspect.
 Despite the killer's claim that he could never be linked to the crimes due to the lack of rifling on the improvised guns, police were able to use tool-mark evidence to link Seda to the attacks.
 Fingerprint evidence was also found, and handwriting analysis determined a strong similarity between Seda's statement and the anonymous letters.
 Most damning, police found Seda's DNA on one of the stamps that had been used to mail a letter to police.

 Seda caused repeated disruptions in court, making outbursts and shouting at the judge.

-On June 24, 1998, Seda was convicted by a jury after a six-week trial presided over by the Honorable Robert J. Hanophy, Justice of the State Supreme Court for the County of Queens, New York.
+On June 24, 1998, Seda was convicted by a jury after a six-week trial presided over by the Robert J. Hanophy, Justice of the State Supreme Court for the County of Queens, New York.
 The case was prosecuted by Assistant District Attorneys Robert J. Masters and Raymond E. Scheer.
 The prosecution presented testimony of 45 witnesses and introduced 150 pieces of evidence.
 Seda was represented by court appointed attorneys David A. Bart and John S. Wallenstein.
 Seda was sentenced to prison for 232 years.